RENCI-NRIG/x-cite/theme-2-systems-fundamentals/sf-100-linux-commandline-scripting/sf100-linux-commandline-scripting.md

 ## The shell

 The shell is an interactive program that accepts keyboard commands and passes those commands to the operating systems to execute.

 You type a command, hit enter, and the command gets executed.
-Shell is the program that is responsible for accepting your commands, executing them, and printing the results on a console, as you see in the screenshot below:
+Shell is the program that is responsible for accepting your commands, executing them, and printing the results on a console.

+The screenshot below shows a shell "session": from a macOS terminal, I'm using `ssh` command to access the host `lnx201.classe.cornell.edu`, and then I'm running some commands on that `lnx201.classe.cornell.edu`.

 ![a shell session](./lnx201.png)